-Scope of activity of a representative office in Poland
+Scope of activity of a representative office

 You should remember that there are limitations to the operations of the representative office.
 They must cover advertising or promotion of a foreign entrepreneur or his country.
 This factor limits the number of entrepreneurs interested in such a form of business.

-How can you start your representative office in Poland?
+How can you start your representative office?